 So when we once again found ourselves in Southeast Asia it seemed like the perfect time to check the Mt Kinabalu climb off our list.

 Here's what to expect when planning and completing your Mount Kinabalu climb.

 What you need to know about climbing Mount Kinabalu

 - Mount Kinabalu is one of the highest mountains in Southeast Asia at 4,095.2m above sea level.

-- A summit climb from the trailhead covers 8.72 km.
+- A summit climb from the trailhead covers 8.72 km each way.

 - A Mount Kinabalu summit climb takes two days and one night (2D1N).
 This is the shortest available option for a Mt Kinabalu climbing package.